xratberkeley/decal-site/labs/Oculus/lab2.md

 Now that we have this public value which we can edit in the Unity Editor, go to the Left Hand and Right Hand GameObject in the XR Origin and add the Hand script as a component.
 We can see a field for "Controller Action Trigger" where we can select the corresponding action reference (click the circle on the right of the field and search for "Trigger"; select the one for the corresponding controller).

-Press play and try pressing the triggers.
+Build and try pressing the triggers.
 Something like "Trigger from LeftHand/RightHand Controller" should be printed into the console whenever the trigger is pressed.

 # Firing the Gun (Part 1)